Boxing styles and technique: The Slugger

 A slugger (brawler or puncher) is a boxing style that prioritizes raw power and knockout punches over technical finesse and strategy.
 Their primary weapon is the ability to knock out an opponent with a single, powerful punch.
 Offensively, sluggers possess the best balance and knockout capabilities due to their tendency to plant their feet on the ground while fighting.
 They often have a thicker, stronger physique that allows them to generate and absorb heavy blows.
-They favor slower, harder punches like hooks and uppercuts over fast combinations.
+They favour slower, harder punches like hooks and uppercuts over fast combinations.
 They tend to be slower, move less around the ring, and can have difficulty pursuing agile opponents.
 Sluggers typically have strong chins and can take a lot of damage while waiting for an opening.
 They apply constant pressure, close the distance, and aim to overwhelm their opponents with aggression.

-They are exciting to watch because their fights are unpredictable and often end in knockouts.
-They are highly effective against "swarmers" who throw many punches but can be knocked out by one well-placed shot.
+Their fights are unpredictable and often end in knockouts.
+They are highly effective against pressure fighters who throw many punches but can be knocked out by one well-placed shot.
 The style relies on brute strength and the philosophy that only one decisive blow is needed to win.
 Their predictable punching patterns and slowness make them vulnerable to counterpunching from faster, more technical boxers.
 They can tire quickly if they are unable to secure an early knockout.
 Their lack of mobility and finesse can be exploited by agile opponents who use footwork and jabs.